 Content produced as both a multi-part series and a full-length program may be entered only once, regardless of the amount of new material added.

-A single or multi episode full-length program, or a multi-part news series, all on the same subject, may only be entered in only one programming category.
+A single or multi episode full-length program, or a multi-part news series, all on the same subject, may only be entered in one content category.
 If the subject matter varies, different episodes from the same overall program series can be entered in other program categories as appropriate based on content.
-This exception rule does not apply to individual stories from news series.
+This exception does not apply to individual stories from a news series.

 ENTRY ERRORS AND OMISSIONS: The National Academy of Television Arts & Sciences assumes no responsibility for the acts or omissions of those individuals or entities submitting entries pursuant to this notice.
 All submitting entities and/or individuals are advised to review submissions with respect to correct name credits and other information.
 NATAS shall accept all submissions that are not in conflict with any of its rules and regulations.

-Once a Chapter’s award nominations are announced, there is a 10 calendar day only grace period in which names, under extreme, special circumstances, can be added to a nominated entry.
-These requests must be authorized in writing to the Chapter from one of the original entry nominees requesting this addition and detailing why this request should be granted.
+Once a Chapter’s award nominations are announced, there is a 10 calendar day grace period in which names, under extreme, special circumstances, can be added to a nominated entry.
+These requests should be authorized in writing to the Chapter from the person who submitted the entry or one entry nominees requesting this addition and detailing why this request should be granted.
+An individual may petition the Chapter directly if the situation warrants.
 The Chapter’s Awards Committee will make the final decision and ruling.

-Further, once the Emmy® awards ceremony has concluded, NO individual names can be added to an awarded entry as an additional recipient, regardless of the reason or special circumstances.
+Once the Emmy® awards ceremony has concluded, NO individual names can be added to an awarded entry as an additional recipient, under any circumstances.

-CRAFTS ACHIEVEMENT: In the Crafts Achievement Awards, those who actually perform a specific discipline receive the Emmy® statuette.
-Supervising or directing the work of others does not qualify for Crafts Achievement Awards, except for achievements in directing categories.
+In the Craft Achievement categories, those who actually perform a specific discipline receive the Emmy® statuette.
+Supervising or directing the work of others does not qualify except for achievements in directing categories.

-COMMEMORATIVE STATUETTES: As a courtesy, stations, studios and production companies may order a commemorative statuette for public display at their place of business (up to a maximum of three per awarded entry).
-The statuette is engraved the same as the actual Emmy® Award, with the word “commemorative” added.
+COMMEMORATIVE STATUETTES: As a courtesy, stations, studios, production companies and other Chapter-approved organizations may order a commemorative statuette for public display at their place of business.
+The statuette is engraved the same as the original Emmy® Award, with the word “commemorative” added.
 Neither the organization’s name nor any other special wording may be engraved in place of where the individual’s name and position would usually appear.
 Commemorative Emmy® statuettes cannot be ordered for individuals.